citrus/dummier/README.md

 Dummier is simple; just run the binary from your gem's root directory and it will generate a stripped-down & gem-dev-ready rails app in `test/dummy`.
 While it's doing it's thing, Dummer triggers a few hooks along the way for easy customization.

-To catch the hooks, just create appropriatly named files in `test/dummy_hooks` inside your gem.
+To catch the hooks, just create appropriately named files in `test/dummy_hooks` inside your gem.
 See **Hooks** below for more info.

 Installation